BraidenPsiuk/pinephone.js/.github/README.md

     }
 }, 500)
 ```
 *Note: You cannot read the currently set color at this time, though this is definitely something that could be implemented easily.
-Software PWM is not possible, and likely will not be, without a faster, lower-level way to control the LEDs.*
+Software PWM is not possible, and likely will not be, without a faster, lower-level method of controlling the LEDs.*

 ### Notifications
 You can issue notifications based on the Freedesktop.org specification.
 The most basic notifications contain just a title/subject, but you can also add a body if you feel up for the challenge :)